itsviennaregion/automaps/docs/user_guide/installation.md

 !!! info

     You may also install the `automaps` package into a Python virtual environment.
-This allows to install `autoMaps` and all packages it depends on in your virtual environment, except the Python `qgis` package.
-To tell the Python interpreter of your virtual environment, where the `qgis` package is located, you have to add a `.pth` file (e.g., `qgis.pth`) to the `.../site-packages/` directory of your virtual environment
-    (see [Python docs](https://docs.python.org/3/install/index.html#modifying-python-s-search-path)).
+This allows to install autoMaps and all its dependencies in your virtual environment, except the Python `qgis` package.
+To tell the Python interpreter of your virtual environment, where the `qgis` package is located, you have to add a `.pth` file (e.g., `qgis.pth`) to the `.../site-packages/` directory of your virtual environment (see [Python docs](https://docs.python.org/3/install/index.html#modifying-python-s-search-path)).

     You can find out, which path you have to put into the file, by running: